Master of Business Administration – Human Resource Management | Antonine University

 Job Prospects

-• human capital build-up related functions (motivation, leadership, etc.);
+• Human capital development functions (motivation, leadership, etc.)

 Program Structure